 AmeriCorps grants generally provide funding for a three-year grant period, assuming demonstrated success toward achieving program and fiscal compliance and the completion of an annual continuation request.

-Specific information about the number of members an eligible applicant can request will be outlined in the RFGA instructions.
-Typically, Serve WA AmeriCorps programs are required to request a minimum of twenty (20) MSYs (Member Service Years).
-An MSY is similar to the concept of an FTE (full-time employee).
+The minimum number of members an eligible applicant can request will be outlined in the RFGA instructions only.
+Typically, Serve WA AmeriCorps programs are required to host an AmeriCorps team.

-Serve WA typically supports only those programs with 20 or more MSYs.
-However, if you are interested in hosting one or more AmeriCorps members, you may wish to contact an AmeriCorps program in your area or a statewide intermediary to determine if a partnership may be feasible.
+If you are interested in hosting one or a few AmeriCorps members, you may wish to contact an AmeriCorps program in your area or a statewide intermediary to determine if a partnership may be feasible.
 Refer to the AmeriCorps Program Directory for a listing of programs in your county.

 You could contact the AmeriCorps program closest to your location to see if all or some of their members would be available for a short-term service project.
 Another resource might be the AmeriCorps NCCC (National Civilian Community Corps) program.
 NCCC projects must be team-based with adequate work to support a group of 10-15 members for a period of six weeks.
 Project sponsors need to provide members with food and safe housing during the project.
-For more information about NCCC, contact NCCCPacific@cns.gov.
+For a more in-depth look at NCCC, visit the national site or contact NCCCPacific@cns.gov.

-The funding is based on how many Member Service Years (MSYs) requested and the type of grant you apply under – either fixed amount grant or cost reimbursement grant.
-In Federal Fiscal Year 2017, the limit is $13,430 per MSY for a fixed amount grant and $13,830 for a cost reimbursement grant.
-For example, if you request 20 MSYs (full-time members), your maximum grant will equal $268,600 ($13,430 x 20 MSY) under the fixed amount grant, or $276,600 ($13,830 x 20 MSY) under the cost reimbursement grant.
-Member support costs, including a minimum living allowance of $12,630 for full-time members, take up a majority of the federal funding available.
+The funding is based on how many Member Service Years (MSYs) requested regardless of the type of grant you apply under – either fixed amount grant or cost reimbursement grant.
+In Federal Fiscal Year 2019, the limit is $15,192 per MSY for both types of grants.
+For example, if you request 20 MSYs (full-time members), your maximum grant will equal $303,840 ($15,192 x 20 MSYs).
+Member support costs, including a minimum living allowance of $13,992 for full-time members, take up a majority of the federal funding available.
 Programs must provide a substantial cash and/or in-kind match to operate a successful program.
 Federal AmeriCorps grants are not intended to fully fund program operations.